 Epidemiological Methods for Causal Mediation Analyses

 Examining the chain of relationships between measures is central to many observational investigations.
 For example, researchers may be interested in the relative importance of different pathways through which an independent variable might impact on an outcome, in order to determine which variables have the greatest potential for future interventions.
 A variable located on a causal pathway between two variables is referred to as a mediating variable.
-While methods to examine mediation have been around for decades in the social and psychological sciences they have not been extensively used in the field of epidemiology until more recently.
-In addition, common methods to assess mediation (e.g. using a series of regression models with and without the mediating variable of interest) are not always appropriate when the outcome of interest is not normally distributed (e.g. for dichotomous and time-to-event outcomes), and these situations are more common in epidemiology.
+While methods to examine mediation have been around for decades in the social and psychological sciences they have not been extensively used in the field of epidemiology until the last decade.
+In addition, common methods to assess mediation (e.g. using a series of regression models with and without the mediating variable of interest) are not always appropriate when the outcome of interest is not normally distributed (e.g. for dichotomous and time-to-event outcomes), or when exposure-mediator interaction is present.

-The purpose of this course is to introduce students to conceptual issues and analytical approaches to assess mediation in observational study designs.
-At the completion of the course students should have developed an understanding of the merits of different statistical approaches to assess mediation, and the theoretical and statistical assumptions behind these approaches.
+The purpose of this course is to introduce students to conceptual issues and analytical approaches to assess causal mediation effects under observational study designs.
+At the completion of the course students should have developed an understanding of formulating research questions in causal terms, the merits of different statistical approaches to assess mediation, and the theoretical and statistical assumptions behind these approaches.
 In turn, they will be able to determine the most appropriate approach to assessing mediation, given their data source, available measures and research question.

 The course will begin with an overview/review of key concepts in causation and mediation.
 We will then introduce methods to derive directed acyclic graphs (DAGs) for research questions, and briefly outline how DAGs can be used to better understand questions of bias (including confounding) and mediation.
-The course with then focus on two approaches to assess mediation: path and structural equation modelling; and counterfactual approaches.
-Each of these approaches allow researchers to estimate the total effect, and the indirect and direct effects, between an independent variable and an outcome of interest.
-However, they differ in key ways, which will be discussed as the course progresses.
+The course with then focus on approaches to assess mediation with a main focus on path and structural equation modelling, and potential outcomes (counterfactual) approaches.
+Path models/SEM and causal models specified in terms of potential outcomes allow researchers to quantify and estimate the total effect, and the indirect and direct effects, between an independent variable and an outcome of interest.
+However, they differ in important ways, which will be discussed as the course progresses.